-The Board of Directors, also based on the information received from the same Directors, has assessed - on an annual basis - whether each Board member met independence requirements and exhaustively informed the market in this regard.
-The presence of a majority of Independent Directors in the Board of Directors and its Committees Assessment of the Compliance of newly appointed Board Members with Independence Requirements
+The Board of Directors, also based on the information received from the same Directors, has assessed - on an annual basis - whether each Board member met the independence requirements and exhaustively informed the market in this regard.
+The presence of a majority of Independent Directors in the Board of Directors and its Committees is an appropriate way of safeguarding the interests of all Shareholders and stakeholders22.

-Yearly Assessment of the Compliance of Board Members with Independence Requirements
+Assessment of the Compliance of newly appointed Board Members with Independence Requirements